Fanum (streamer)

-Roberto Escanio (born August 22, 1997), better known online as Fanum, is an American streamer and content creator.
+Roberto Escanio (born August 22, 1997), known online as Fanum, is an American streamer and content creator.
 Fanum emerged online around 2016.
 He is known for originating the term "Fanum tax".
 He won "Breakout Streamer of the Year" at the 13th Streamy Awards and the "Best Roleplay Streamer" of the year award at the 2022 Streamer Awards and 2023 Streamer Awards.
-He is a member of the streamer collective Any Means Possible (AMP).
+He is a member of the streamer group Any Means Possible (AMP).

 Early life

-Fanum was born Roberto Escanio on August 22, 1997, in The Bronx, New York City, to parents from the Dominican Republic.
+Roberto Escanio was born on August 22, 1997, in The Bronx, New York City, to parents from the Dominican Republic.
 He has a younger brother who has appeared in his videos.
 He speaks English and Spanish.
 After graduating from Bronx Early College Academy, Fanum enrolled at the New York City College of Technology but left to focus on earning money for his YouTube equipment.